 Contrary to popular belief, the study of television is not a worthless endeavor for students hoping to take the easy route through college.
 Television is an unwieldy, unbounded combination of industry, text, and audience that defies attempts by scholars from many disciplines to tame it.
 By delving into television studies as a discrete discipline, we will investigate the attributes that make the televisual form unique.
-From there, we will engage with a variety of shows, from dramas deemed “highbrow” and worthy of study (i.e. The Wire, Breaking Bad, Mad Men, Transparent) to sitcoms (i.e. Black-ish) to “lowbrow” genres such as melodrama, teen television, and reality television (i.e. Grey’s Anatomy, Scandal, Sex and the City, Gossip Girl, Riverdale, Veronica Mars, The Real Housewives of Atlanta).
+From there, we will engage with a variety of shows, from dramas deemed “highbrow” and worthy of study (i.e. The Wire, Mad Men, Transparent) to sitcoms (i.e. Black-ish) to “lowbrow” genres such as melodrama, teen television, and reality television (i.e. Grey’s Anatomy, Scandal, Gossip Girl, Riverdale, Veronica Mars, The Real Housewives of Atlanta).

-Through readings in Critical Race Theory, Feminist theory, and Marxist theory, we will build a toolbox that allows us to analyze the medium of television and televisual representations in interesting and novel ways.
+• Through readings in Critical Race Theory, Feminist theory, and Marxist theory, you will build a toolbox that allows them to analyze the medium of television and televisual representations in interesting and novel ways.

 • Be able to complicate traditional ideas about which televisual objects are worthy of study.